 We all love a bit of shut-eye.
-Night owl or an early bird, slacker or workaholic, we need rest in order to function properly.
+Night owl or an early bird, slacker, or workaholic, we need rest in order to function properly.
 Sometimes, though, it’s difficult to just relax and get decent sleep, so we wake up cranky and unproductive.
-If we’re not careful, this can lead to further poor habits that can affect everything from how organised we are to how we perform at tasks.
+If we’re not careful, this can lead to further poor habits that can affect everything from how organized we are to how we perform tasks.

 Having trouble catching up with your Z’s?
 To help, we’ve assembled some useful tips to get a good night’s sleep – every night and wake up ready to take on new challenges.

 People are creatures of habit.
 Consciously or not, we brush our teeth or make our bed pretty much the same way every day.
 This is a good thing – it allows us to go on autopilot and have our brain focus on other things.
 We depend on our habits, it’s beneficial if they’re useful ones.

 Ever noticed how you set your alarm at the same time every day and wake up before it?
 That’s your body responding to a routine.
 It can be difficult, but we recommend that you try to go to bed and wake up at the same time every day.
 Avoid naps during the day.
 As sweet as they can be, they just confuse your body clock, especially if you don’t take them at the same time every day.
 If you follow the same schedule daily, even on weekends, you’ll find that you won’t need to rely on that alarm anymore.

 You know that feeling when you need to lie down after a big meal?
 It might seem like a good idea to eat a lot so that we can fall asleep quickly, but we should avoid this.
 Digesting different foods can lead to increased internal stress for our organs, which affects the way we sleep.
 The same is true for alcohol.
 And, as we all know, coffee should be avoided late in the day if we don’t want to spend the night staring at the ceiling.